GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 In Chrome, the image dimensions must respond to certain criteria:

 * Width and height must be at least 320px.
-* The max dimension can't be twice larger than the min dimension.
+* The maximum dimension can't be twice larger than the minimum dimension.
 * Screenshots must have the same dimensions.
 * Only JPEG and PNG image formats are supported.